Racism in Finland: Orpo cabinet

-In July 2023, online comments of Riikka Purra, the Deputy Prime Minister and the Minister of Finance of the Orpo Cabinet and the leader of the Finns Party, written in 2008 prior to her political career to Jussi Halla-aho's Scripta blog emerged in the media.
-In the comments, using the username riikka, she frequently used derogatory language about immigrants, and wrote about a confrontation on a suburban train with a group of young immigrants: "If they gave me a gun, there'd be bodies on a commuter train, you see."
-Purra originally refused to confirm whether she was behind the nickname and also said that she had no intention of resigning or regretting her past actions.
-However, after the comments were condemned by some representatives from the ruling parties and President Sauli Niinistö had called for the government to adopt a clear zero-tolerance stance on racism, Purra apologized for the comments.
-Soon after, Purra's newer writings from 2019 started to circulate in social media, in which she referred to women in burqa as "unrecognizable black sacks" in context of criticizing the clothing practice as dehumanizing.
+In July 2023, online comments of Riikka Purra, the Minister of Finance of the Orpo Cabinet and the leader of the Finns Party, written in 2008 prior to her political career to Jussi Halla-aho's Scripta blog emerged in the media.
+Using the username riikka, she frequently used racial slurs against immigrants, and described fantasies of violence against them.
+Following a statement by President Sauli Niinistö for a zero-tolerance stance on racism, Purra apologized for the comments.
+Subsequent controversy arose regarding 2019 writings where she referred to women in burqa as "unrecognizable black sacks".
 Prime Minister Petteri Orpo called an excerpt from the writings unacceptable, but considered that Purra's earlier apology was enough.
 Orpo later clarified that he considers the writings to advocate for women's rights.
+While opposition parties demanded an emergency parliamentary session, Speaker Jussi Halla-aho rejected the request.
+Public polling at the time showed 47% of Finns believed Purra should resign, while 40% thought that she shouldn't.